 Kenney is also an expert in First Amendment law.
 Previously, she was the Associate Director of Cornell Law School's First Amendment Clinic where she oversaw and litigated high stakes cases, including winning major victories at the federal district, circuit, and state court levels involving freedom of information and of the press, with a subspecialty in impact litigation related to science and technology.
 Her scholarship has appeared or is forthcoming in the California Law Review, the Fordham Law Review, the Loyola Los Angeles Law Review, and the Cardozo Arts & Entertainment Law Journal.

-Ms. Kenney is also an Affiliated Fellow at the Information Society Project at Yale Law School, and a former Research Scholar in Law and Clinical Instructor at Yale Law School's Media Freedom & Information Access Clinic.
-Previously, she also taught at Stanford Law School, where she was a Thomas C. Grey Fellow, was a fellow at the National Women's Law Center, and a litigator at Wilmer Cutler Pickering Hale & Dorr in Washington, D.C.
-She clerked for Chief Judge Roger Gregory of the Fourth Circuit Court of Appeals and Judge Miriam Goldman Cedarbaum of the Southern District of New York.
+Kenney is also an Affiliated Fellow at the Information Society Project at Yale Law School, and a former Research Scholar in Law and Staff Attorney at Yale Law School's Collaboration for Research Integrity and Transparency as well as a Clinical Instructor at Yale Law School's Media Freedom & Information Access Clinic.
+Previously, she also taught at Stanford Law School, where she was a Thomas C. Grey Fellow; was a fellow at the National Women's Law Center; and was a litigator at Wilmer Cutler Pickering Hale & Dorr in Washington, D.C.
+She clerked for then-Judge Roger Gregory of the Fourth Circuit Court of Appeals and Judge Miriam Goldman Cedarbaum of the Southern District of New York.
 She graduated summa cum laude from Dartmouth College and received her J.D. from UC Berkeley School of Law, where she received the Philip & Barbara Kaplan Scholarship for academic excellence and commitment to public interest.